tarantool/doc/doc/concepts/replication/repl_leader_elect.rst

 but the old leader has somehow survived and tries to send more changes to the other nodes.

-Term numbers also work as a kind of a filter.
+Term numbers also work as a kind of filter.
 For example, you can be sure that if election is enabled on two nodes and ``node1`` has the term number less than ``node2``, then ``node2`` won't accept any transactions from ``node1``.